arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-data-arangodb/reference-version-3/mapping/_index.md

 title: Mapping
 menuTitle: Mapping
 weight: 20
-description: ''
+description: >-
+  The features and conventions for mapping Java objects to documents and how to override those conventions with annotation based mapping metadata
 archetype: chapter
 ---
-In this section we will describe the features and conventions for mapping Java objects to documents and how to override those conventions with annotation based mapping metadata.
+{{< description >}}

 ## Conventions